-Another Revolution: Moscow and Avant-Garde Photography Book now
+Another Revolution: Moscow and Avant-Garde Photography This event is now over

 Visions of Communism

-Join Curator Valeria Carullo to explore modernist Russian photography and its relation to architecture in the final part of the Imagine Moscow Lecture Series.
+Curator Valeria Carullo explored modernist Russian photography and its relation to architecture in the final part of the Imagine Moscow Lecture Series.

 The Russian Revolution and its cultural aftermath represents one of the most significant moments in our architectural and design history.
 Now one hundred years on, this lecture series explores the design and wider cultural context of that time, as well as its impact on the present.

-In this lecture, Curator Valeria Carullo explores how the practice of photography was transformed by modernist Russia.
-Focusing on photography and its relationship to architecture, this lecture unpacks the complex relationship between the image, the city and politics.
+In this lecture, Curator Valeria Carullo explored how the practice of photography was transformed by modernist Russia.
+Focusing on photography and its relationship to architecture, this lecture unpacked the complex relationship between the image, the city and politics.

 Imagine Moscow: Lectures on Russian Design is produced in partnership with GRAD Gallery.